TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInTypoScript.rst

        }
    }

-In the Fluid template the properties of the site entity can be accessed with:
+In the `Fluid`:pn: template the properties of the site entity can be accessed with:

 .. code-block:: html